Caroline1123/tech-talks-caroline/README.md

 # tech-talks-caroline
-Tech-talks are short presentations about tech topics.
+Tech-talks are short presentations (15 min) about miscellaneous technlogical topics. <br>
 Here-below the topics I have presented :

 - Api_introduction :